As an officiant, I am often asked about prenuptial agreements, whether they are a good idea or if I can create one for my clients.

-But I can tell you that it’s a good idea to complete a prenuptial agreement at least a week ahead of your wedding ceremony so that both parties do not feel, or can claim, that they were pressured into signing one.
+But I can tell you that it’s a good idea to complete a prenuptial agreement at least two weeks ahead of your wedding ceremony so that both parties do not feel, or can claim, that they were pressured into signing one.
 As with all legal things, it’s a good idea to sleep on something before you complete the transaction.
-Keep in mind that it’s a good idea to also have at least a couple of witnesses from each person’s “side” who can attest that there was no pressure.
+Keep in mind that it’s advisable to also have at least a couple of witnesses from each person’s “side” who can attest that there was no pressure.

 A prenuptial agreement is often an awkward thing to bring up to your fiancé, however, if you feel uncomfortable speaking openly about one, maybe that should be the first test of openness and honesty between you and your betrothed.